 Advocacy and Outreach

 The Center for Advocacy and Outreach at Blank Children's Hospital is a statewide resource for education and information regarding children's issues.
 We use the expertise of our health care staff to enhance the development of safe and healthy children in our community.
 We also advocate on behalf of children with our legislators about what's right for children and families, and to ensure that the laws that are passed help prevent injuries or give all children access to health care.

 The Just for Kids Care Cart is a pediatric and neonatal medical supply resource for rural hospitals, clinics, schools and other health care providers created to help ensure they have the right supplies - in the right sizes - to take care of all children.
 Sometimes these critical supplies are costly or need to be purchased in quantities too large to use, creating a difficult situation for our rural partners.
 The Care Cart was created not only to help distribute these supplies as needed, but also to provide education around usage.

 Victims of child abuse are either too young or too afraid to talk about the pain of abusive trauma.
 They need someone to help them start a process of healing.
-The professionals at the Regional Child Protection Center (RCPC) work closely with community organizations to protect children.
-The RCPC enables a multi-disciplinary team of professionals to work together in the investigation, treatment and prosecution of child abuse cases in central Iowa.
+The professionals at the STAR Center (formerly the Regional Child Protection Center) work closely with community organizations to protect children.
+The STAR Center enables a multi-disciplinary team of professionals to work together in the investigation, treatment and prosecution of child abuse cases in central Iowa.
 Contributions to this Center help support a team of specialists skilled in the medical and psycho-social assessment of abused children.